Destinations Italy Sardinia

 Departing Palau, Porto Cervo or Santa Teresa Gallura

-Seven islands, a national park, the kind of water that looks unreal in photos and unreal in person.
-Ferry from Palau to La Maddalena island takes 20 minutes; from there, charter a small boat for the inner-archipelago route (Spargi, Budelli, Razzoli) or join a full-day cruise from Cervo or Santa Teresa.
-Budelli's famous pink beach is off-limits to walk on (since 1999) but you can swim near it.
+A national-park archipelago, the kind of water that looks unreal in photos and unreal in person.
+Ferry from Palau to La Maddalena island; from there, charter a small boat for the inner-archipelago route (Spargi, Budelli, Razzoli) or join a full-day cruise from Porto Cervo or Santa Teresa.
+Budelli's famous pink beach is fully off-limits — walking on the sand AND swimming in the protected waters within 70m are strictly prohibited (fines run into the thousands).
+View it from the boat at the buoy line.
 The water between Spargi and Razzoli is the headline.

 €80–180 Full day Apr–Oct only